 What’s the Best Area to Stay in Maui?

-The most popular part of Maui for tourists is in the south.
+The most popular part of Maui for tourists is in the South Maui.
 Kihei and Wailea appeal especially to families and couples.
 Several resorts in Wailea have excellent beaches.
 The next choice is probably West Maui which is the most scenic part of the Island, staying in places like Lahaina, Kaanapali, and Kapalua.

 Is It Better to Stay in Lahaina or Kihei?